 - One (1) OTHER (academic, professional, or letter from your program director)

-Application materials must be submitted through email with a subject line of “LastName, FirstName: Admin Fellowship Application,” e.g., “Doe, Jane: Admin Fellowship Application.”
+Application materials must be submitted through email (AdminFellowship@seattlechildrens.org) with a subject line of “LastName, FirstName: Admin Fellowship Application,” e.g., “Doe, Jane: Admin Fellowship Application.”
 Please note that incomplete applications will not be considered.
+Failing to submit both an HR application and email packet will be deemed incomplete.

 - Narrative statement (maximum of 500 words double-spaced) addressing:

-If you are interested in an informational interview with current fellows, we are hosting an informational webinar on August 11, 2021, from 12–1:00 p.m.
-PST via WebEx.
+If you are interested in an informational interview with current fellows, we are hosting two informational webinars via Webex on August 10, 2022, from 4 to 5 p.m.
+Pacific time and August 12, 2022, from 9 to 10 a.m.
+Pacific.
 Please log on early to ensure you have downloaded the necessary applications before we begin.